jamcowl/AnalysingMonteCarloWithRIVET/README.md

 will run a compiled RIVET analysis on the input files specified in the `configureRivet.py` file, in the `svcMgr.EventSelector.InputCollections` list.

-The existing `configureRivet.py` filepaths are specific to Monte Carlo samples stored on the UCL cluster.
+The existing configuration files contain filepaths specific to Monte Carlo samples stored on the UCL cluster.